anufrievroman/whale/readme.md

 - Pink `#fa5ead` ![#fa5ead](https://placehold.co/15x15/fa5ead/fa5ead.png)
 - Green `#00fbad` ![#00fbad](https://placehold.co/15x15/00fbad/00fbad.png)

+## Currently supported

+This repo provides configuration files for the following list of programs and environments.
+For other programs, please use above colors to create Whale theme and share the result here.

+- GTK 3
+- QT
+- Alacritty
+- Telegram
+- Zathura
+- Rofi

 ## Support

-If you like the project, you can [buy me a coffee](https://www.buymeacoffee.com/angryprofessor).
+If you like my open-source projects, you can [buy me a coffee](https://www.buymeacoffee.com/angryprofessor).